nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [sysdig.com: How to rightsize the Kubernetes resource limits](https://sysdig.com/blog/kubernetes-resource-limits/)
 * [medium: Understanding resource limits in kubernetes: cpu time](https://medium.com/@betz.mark/understanding-resource-limits-in-kubernetes-cpu-time-9eff74d3161b)
 * [blog.newrelic.com: Kubernetes Fundamentals, Part 1: How to Manage Cluster Capacity with Requests and Limits](https://blog.newrelic.com/engineering/kubernetes-request-and-limits)
+* [john-tucker.medium.com: Kubernetes CPU Resource Requests at Runtime](https://john-tucker.medium.com/kubernetes-cpu-resource-requests-at-runtime-c4df668d1c5c) While it is well documented how CPU resource request impact the scheduling of Pods to Nodes, it is less clear of the impact once Pods (and their Containers) are running on a Node.

 ### Kube Scheduler
 - [All you need to know to get started with the Kube Scheduler](https://gist.github.com/luisalfonsopreciado/40a0fc2319241d517832affdce2bc1ff)